KOSASIH/Nacrobot/README.md

 Nacrobot's AI Powered Robot Process Automation provides complete automation solutions for businesses.
 Our solution effectively combines the power of RPA, AI and machine learning to automate business processes from end-to-end and deliver instantaneous results.

+Nacrobot is an AI-powered robotic process automation tool designed to help your business save time and money.

+It can automatically complete tasks like:

+-data entry

+-filling out forms

+-checking for inaccuracies in spreadsheets

+-generating new documents from templates

+As a result, it saves your company money by reducing costs associated with repetitive work and improves productivity by freeing up employees to focus on more important tasks.
 # Value Proposition

 AI Powered Business Automation: The Nacrobot technology is based on the use of AI (Artificial Intelligence) algorithms.
 The technology enables the automation of actions for business process and controlling the complete sales funnel.